 The AskBio Collaboration Agreement is considered to be within the scope of ASC 808, as both parties are active participants and exposed to the risks and rewards of the collaborative activity.
 The Company evaluated the terms of the AskBio Collaboration Agreement and have identified the following promises in the arrangement (1) conducting research and development activities to develop and commercialize products under the collaboration, (the "R&D Services"), (2) granting a non-exclusive, non-transferable, royalty-free, fully paid up, worldwide license to certain intellectual property of the Company, (the "IP Rights") for the purpose of performing the POC Studies, (the "Research License"), (3) granting an exclusive, nontransferable, worldwide license to the IP Rights for use in certain indications (the" Collaboration License"), (4) providing manufactured supply of preclinical and clinical ImmTOR, (the "Manufactured Supply"), (5) participation on identified steering committees responsible for the oversight of the collaboration, (the "JSC Participation"), and (6) granting an exclusive option to obtain a license under the IP Rights to research, develop and commercialize Licensed Products.
 The Company determined that the R&D Services, Research License, Collaboration License, Manufactured Supply, and JSC Participation were not capable of being distinct, and therefore must be combined into a single performance obligation.
 Therefore, promises (1) through (5) identified above were combined into a single performance obligation.
 Furthermore, the Company evaluated the Option Agreement and determined that it does not provide AskBio with a material right under ASC 606 as the option was not priced at a discount (see discussion of the Option exercise in Note 12).
 The Company noted that AskBio did not meet the definition of a customer within the scope of ASC 606 for any distinct performance obligations as the Company concluded that such items were not an output of the Company's ordinary activities.
-As such, the Company determined that the entire arrangement would be accounted for within the scope of ASC 808.
+As such, the Company determined

-In accordance with ASC 808, collaboration expenses are recognized within R&D expense and selling, general and administrative expense on our condensed consolidated statements of operations.
-For the three months ended March 31, 2020, the Company recognized \$1.2 million of collaboration expense under the AskBio Collaboration Agreement in which actual costs incurred by both parties approximate a 50% cost share.
+In accordance with ASC 808, collaboration expenses are recognized within R&D expense and selling, general and administrative expense on the Company's condensed consolidated statements of operations.
+For the three and nine months ended September 30, 2020, the Company recognized \$0.6 million and \$2.6 million, respectively, of collaboration expense under the AskBio Collaboration Agreement in which actual costs incurred by both parties approximate a 50% cost share.

 Under certain collaborative arrangements, the Company is entitled to reimbursement of certain R&D expense.
 Activities under collaborative arrangements for which the Company is entitled to reimbursement are considered to be collaborative activities under the scope of ASC 808.
 For these units of account, the Company does not analogize to ASC 606 or recognize revenue.
 Rather, the Company analogizes to the guidance in ASC 730, which requires that reimbursements from counterparties be recognized as an offset to the related costs.
-In accordance with ASC 730, the Company records reimbursement payments received from collaboration partners as reductions to R&D expense.
+In accordance with ASC 730, the Company records reimbursement payments received from collaborators as reductions to R&D expense.